KROIA/QSFML_EditorWidget/documentation/Component.md

 ```

 ### SfEventHandle
-If your Component should catch sf::Events, use this base class to derive from.
+If your Component should catch sf::Events, use this base class to derive from.<br>
 Here is an example of a `MouseFollower` Component that inherits from the SfEventHandle
 <table>
 <tr>